General Chemistry Advising Fall 2017

 Once you finish the ALEKS tutorial, you will start your initial assessment.
 This is the first chance for ALEKS to learn what you know and what you can do.
+There is NO GRADE given for the initial assessment.
 Here are some tips for getting the best results from the initial assessment:

 - Take it seriously.
 ALEKS studies your answers very carefully and draws a lot of conclusions from each one.
 If you make careless or silly mistakes, ALEKS will almost certainly conclude you know a lot less math and chemistry than you do.
 That will lead to additional time working on skills you already know.

 - Take your time solving problems: at least 2 or 3 minutes, sometimes 5 or 10.
 Doublecheck your work.
 Examine it for typos, sign and unit errors, and things you might have accidentally left off or forgotten to erase.
 Remember, ALEKS is a formulaic computer program, not a human being.